The Bacon Weave

 Looking for other ways to cook bacon?
 Check out my favorite bacon recipe.

-One of my favorite things to cook is a smoked fatty, and this is where the bacon weave really shines.
-You wrap the fatty with the bacon weave before you cook it, and the end result is nothing short of outstanding!
+One of my favorite things to cook is a smoked fatty, and this is where these really shine.
+You wrap the fatty with the bacon before you cook it, and the end result is nothing short of outstanding!

 I hope you’ve enjoyed my mini tutorial teaching you how to make a bacon weave.
 Making good barbecue is supposed to be fun, and this is one of my favorite things to make, and add to recipes.
-Some people might think to add a bacon weave is over the top, but I’ve never heard someone complain that there is too much bacon.
+I’ve never heard someone complain that there is too much bacon.